 Ahmed Ibrahim Yakasai is not your regular run-of-the-mill guy.
 He is the number one pharmacist in the country, going by his present enviable position as the president of the Pharmaceutical Society of Nigeria (PSN).

-A former Vice President of Kano Chamber of Commerce and industry, Yakasai explains how he convinced some investors and stakeholders like the late Emir of Kano and TY Danjuma to buy into the dream of having Shoprite, a South African retail outlet in Kano.
+A former Vice President of Kano Chamber of Commerce and industry, Yakasai explained during a recently held closed seminar how he convinced some investors and stakeholders like the late Emir of Kano and TY Danjuma to buy into the dream of having Shoprite, a South African retail outlet in Kano.

 In his words…

 “I brought Shoprite to Kano through public-private partnership.
 It was an N11 billion project.
-Unfortunately, the developer only the idea but didn’t have money.
+Unfortunately, the developer had only the idea but not the money.
 So the first one hour that I took him round my people, we were able to raise almost N3.5 billion naira.
 I took him to the late Emir of Kano, Alhaji Dr. Ado Abdullahi Bayero, for his blessings.

 After flipping through the proposal, the emir looked at me and teased, “Are you planning to turn Kano to Dubai?”

 I returned the light-hearted humour by saying that Insha Allah we shall try to.
-Because if this Lagos, I mean this bloody Lagos I am seeing can have Shoprite, why can’t Kano which is more populous that Lagos?
-You people are just lucky to have the ocean to your advantage.
+Because if this Lagos, I mean this bloody Lagos I am seeing can have malls like Shoprite, why can’t Kano which is more populous than Lagos?
+You people are just lucky to have the lagoon and ocean to your advantage.
 Besides Kano witnesses frequent visits by Asians and even Greeks mostly because of the tourist attractions.

 The emir was impressed with my presentation primarily because of the trust he had in me.
 I make bold to say that during my tenure as a commissioner in Kano State, I refused to take bribe from anybody, not even the usual ‘10%’ from any contractor.
 Quote me anywhere!
 Even the emir knew this much about me.
 So I made the appeal for him to invest N1 billion into the project.